-One of Goulet’s favourite tools to help clients create lean, functional work environments is the renowned Japanese management philosophy known as 5S.
+One of the most popular methods used to create create lean, functional work environments is the renowned Japanese management philosophy known as 5S.
 As the name implies, 5S consists of five practices; Sort, Straighten, Shine, Standardize and Sustain.
 (The Japanese equivalents are Seiri, Seiton, Seiso, Seiketsu and Shitsuke).

-According to Goulet, companies that don’t properly classify their materials and tools suffer enormous productivity losses.
-Goulet advises companies to sort the things they use daily, monthly and yearly, and to keep handy only what is immediately needed.
+Companies that don’t properly classify their materials and tools suffer enormous productivity losses.
+Businesses can use the 5S method to sort the things they use daily, monthly and yearly, and to keep handy only what is immediately needed.
 The rest should be labeled and relocated.